 Project Running Start allows high school students, in participating high schools, to enroll in River Valley Community College courses taught in the high school by the high school teachers.
-This dual-enrollment program provides students with both high school and college credit.
 College credits may be used towards completion of a degree, a diploma, or a certificate at RVCC.
 Credits may be transferred to other Community College System of New Hampshire campuses as well as universities and colleges throughout the country.
 (Please note that the determination of transfer credit is at the discretion of the receiving institution.)
 Project Running Start students realize significant advantages: college credit is awarded in high school, tuition costs are reduced (\$150 per course registration), time to complete higher education requirements is reduced, and confidence in the transition to college is increased.
 High school graduates considering River Valley Community College are encouraged to enroll within one year to ensure that Running Start credits will be accepted into a current program.